pdpy-github/pdpy.github.io/docs/0.0.4/_sources/timeseries/datafind.rst.txt

 for any events or observing runs not yet published.

-In addition, the GW strain data make up only a tiny fraction of the 'raw' output of a gravitational-wave detector, which includes in excess of 100,000 different 'channels' (data streams) from sensors and digital control systems that are used to operate the interferometer and diagnose measure performance.
+In addition, the GW strain data make up only a tiny fraction of the 'raw' output of a partial discharge detector, which includes in excess of 100,000 different 'channels' (data streams) from sensors and digital control systems that are used to operate the interferometer and diagnose measure performance.